groonga/groonga/doc/source/reference/commands/column_create.rst

   [object][search][index][key][exact] <Terms.people_roles_index>

-The log says ``Terms.people_roles_index`` index is used for full text search.
-(To be precise, the index is used for exact term search by inverted index.)
+The log says ``Terms.people_roles_index`` index column is used for full text search.
+(To be precise, the index column is used for exact term search by inverted index.)

 .. _column-create-index-multiple-columns: